 We’re sure that by now, it must’ve become clear why organizations are obsessing over building/improving their employer branding.
-Whatever be the scale of your organization, employer branding has become an absolute necessity today for the reasons discussed above.
+Whatever the scale of your organization, employer branding has become an absolute necessity today for the reasons discussed above.

 Before we wrap this article up for good, we would like to share a handful of employer branding examples straight from some of the biggest corporations in the world.

 Google needs no introduction.
-The search mega-giant has one of the best employer brandings in the world.
+The search mega-giant has one of the best employer brands in the world.
 This is the reason it receives millions of job applications each year but picks up only a couple thousand.
 And the number one reason behind this popularity is the benefits it offers to its employees which shows in their efforts.
 Their Careers page gives candidates an idea about the jobs in various domains Google has mastered.

-Microsoft is another key player from the software industry that never shies away from promoting its remarkable employer brand to people around the world.
+Microsoft is another key player in the software industry that never shies away from promoting its remarkable employer brand to people around the world.
 For that, it uses social media platforms like Instagram to share inspiring stories about its employees which also allows them to capture their prospective candidates’ attention.
 Apart from offering a range of employee benefits, Microsoft also regularly organizes several events like employee training and hackathons, that bring hundreds of its employees together.

-When it comes to promoting their employer brand, IBM isn’t much far away from the rest of the industry leaders.
-Their online presence spans over all major social media and networking platforms, where they share things like the challenges an IBMer tackles, their work-life, feedback, and so much more.
+When it comes to promoting their employer brand, IBM isn’t far away from the rest of the industry leaders.
+Their online presence spans all major social media and networking platforms, where they share things like the challenges an IBMer tackles, their work-life, feedback, and so much more.
 For candidates, IBM ensures that they offer up-to-date information on job opportunities along with a complete insight into their hiring process.

 Apart from promoting its coffee, the world-renowned coffee house Starbucks also does an excellent job promoting its employer brand.
 Over the years, Starbucks has cultivated a strong community that includes its employees.
 The brand uses a separate Twitter and Instagram account to share the work-life at Starbucks and communicate with candidates.
-Apart from that, Starbucks also uses these mediums to share employee stories, company mission, and so much more.
+Apart from that, Starbucks also uses these mediums to share employee stories, company missions, and so much more.